How Much Does it Cost to Live in Paris as an Expat?

 For those of you who are interested in trading your citizenship for the Parisian lifestyle, you’ve come to the right place.
 This guide will help you to understand the cost of living in Paris, France.

 We’ve converted all prices below to U.S dollars.
 Salaries in Paris can range drastically.
-However, the average salary in Paris was $58,000/year in 2016.
+However, the average salary in Paris was $58,000/year.

 1. Housing Costs for Expats in Paris